 >1000 Mt CO2

 Teesside’s location offers access to storage sites in the southern North Sea with more than 1000 Mt of CO2 storage capacity.

 Teesside industries account for 5.6% of industrial emissions in the UK and the site is home to 5 of the UK’s top 25 CO2 emitters.

-The project will deliver local jobs and economic growth, supporting 4,000 direct and indirect jobs during construction.
+The project will deliver local jobs and economic growth, supporting up to 4,000 direct and indirect jobs during construction.

 The project is being developed to store up to 6Mt of CO2 each year – the equivalent to the annual energy use of over 2 million homes.

 In the IEA Sustainable Development Scenario, CCUS accounts for 12% of the cumulative emissions reductions needed globally by 2050.